serilog-contrib/serilog-sinks-elasticsearch/README.md

 protected virtual ElasticsearchResponse<T> EmitBatchChecked<T>(IEnumerable<LogEvent> events)
 ```
 now uses a generic type.
 This allows you to map to either DynamicResponse when using Elasticsearch.NET or to BulkResponse if you want to use NEST.

+We also dropped support for .NET 4 since the Elasticsearch.NET client also does not support this version of the framework anymore.
+If you need to use .net 4, then you need to stick with the 2.x version of the sink.

 ### Breaking changes for version 2